Whiskey-cured smokey biltong recipe

 Once I had the recipe down to a fine art, and was getting consistently delicious biltong, I experimented and that is when this whiskey-cured biltong was born.

 Note: For the below, I use a dehydrator.
 I’ve tried both a dehydrator and a biltong box and prefer the former.
-It’s easier to control, and faster and the end results are very similar (in my opinion)
+It’s easier to control, faster and the end results are very similar (in my opinion).

 - Half a silverside joint (about £25 worth/1.5kg ish) – you can obviously get a smaller piece but adjust the recipe accordingly.